haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   Figure 7 details a TRILL Data frame with an outer VLAN tag traveling on an Ethernet link as shown at the top of the figure, that is, between transit RBridges RB3 and RB4.
 The native frame originate at end station ESa, was encapsulated by ingress RBridge RB1, and will ultimately be decapsulated by egress RBridge RB2 and delivered to destination end station ESb.
 The encapsulation shown has the advantage, if TRILL options are absent or the length of such options is a multiple of 64 bits, of aligning the original Ethernet frame at a 64-bit boundary.

   When a TRILL Data frame is carried over an Ethernet cloud, it has three pairs of addresses:
-  * Outer Ethernet Header: Outer Destination MAC address (Outer.MacDA) and Outer Source MAC Address (Outer.MacSA), these addresses are used to specify the next hop RBridge and the transmitting Rbridge respectively.
+  * Outer Ethernet Header: Outer Destination MAC address (Outer.MacDA) and Outer Source MAC Address (Outer.MacSA), these addresses are used to specify the next hop RBridge and the transmitting RBridge respectively.
   * TRILL Header: Egress Nickname and Ingress Nickname.
 These specify nicknames of the egress and ingress RBridges, respectively, unless the frame is multi-destination, in which case the Egress Nickname specifies the distribution tree on which the frame is being sent.
   * Inner Ethernet Header: Inner Destination MAC Address (Inner.MacDA) and Inner Source MAC Address (Inner.MacSA), these addresses are as transmitted by the original end station, specifying, respectively the destination and source of the inner frame.